zrs233/ursula/README.md

 $ bin/run_vagrant up allinone
 ```

-Note: The default OS for ursula is Ubuntu Trusty, if you want Precise set
+Note: The default OS for ursula is Ubuntu Trusty.
+If you want Precise, set
 the env var `URSULA_BOX_NAME` to the name of your precise vagrant
 box before running vagrant.